Zormein/Faithful-Clone/README.md

 A Faithful 32x pack for MineClone 2

 This is a port of Faithful 32x texture pack from Minecraft Java to MineClone 2.

-**Installation: Move all the files to Minetest/textures/FaithfulClone**
+**Installation: Move all the files from the archive to Minetest/textures/FaithfulClone**

 NOTE: This is not official.
 Also this is the 1.12.x version of the pack with some things added from the 1.19.x version of the texture pack.